Signed in as:

 The purpose of a Common Mode Choke is to reduce, or eliminate, common mode current flowing on the shield of coax feedline.
-It does this by presenting a high impedance to the common mode current, which "encourages" that current to flow into the antenna instead of back along the coax shield.
+It does this primarily by presenting a high impedance to the common mode current, which "encourages" that current to flow into the antenna instead of back along the coax shield.
 How well it does this is measured as the Common Mode Rejection Ratio (CMRR), stated in dB.

 The CMMR of a choke is a function of frequency, as illustrated by the thumbnail image to the right.
 Chokes are resonant inductive devices, so the frequency response can never be flat across any substantial frequency range.

-The field radiated by the common mode current flowing on the coax shield can easily be strong enough to interfere with electronic devices if it is located in close proximity to those devices.
-The current that makes your antenna radiate should stay in the antenna and no extension of the antenna should be brought into the Ham Shack where it will cause interference.
+This radiated signal can easily be strong enough to interfere with a wide variety of electronic devices.
+The current that makes your antenna radiate should stay in the antenna.
+It should not be brought into the house where it will cause RFI.

 Such EMI is picked up as noise by the coax shield as it runs from your rig to the antenna.
 This noise is conducted in both directions - to the antenna and to the rig.
 If no Common Mode Choke is placed near the feed point, this noise will be conducted right onto the antenna itself and then conducted to your receiver, just like any other signal.
 However, placing a good Common Mode Choke near the feed point blocks that noise and keeps it from being conducted onto the antenna.

 Some EMI will be picked up by the antenna itself, rather than conducted to it on the coax shield, and there is nothing that a choke can do about that.
+The best approach is to keep the antenna as far away as possible from household wiring and other electrical equipment.

 Watts Engineering